 Sando: Interesting.
 Seattle could counter by shifting into its three-receiver offense and then going with its read-option package.
 Lynch scored the winning 27-yard touchdown against the Redskins on an option run from three-receiver personnel against Washington's nickel defense.
 The option has become a reliable tactic for Seattle.
 Opponents have a tough time determining whether Lynch or Russell Wilson is going to run with the ball.
 They also must respect the play-action passing game.
-The Seahawks had 11 rushes for 110 yards on option runs Sunday.
+The Seahawks had 11 rushes for 110 yards on option runs on Sunday.
 They had 224 yards rushing overall.
 I noticed Cam Newton had 202 yards rushing in two games against the Falcons this season.
 What was the nature of those rushes and do you see anything Seattle can cull from that?

 Yasinskas: Newton did have success against Atlanta, but the Falcons still were able to split with the Panthers.
 They also held Robert Griffin III to one carry for 7 yards in an early victory at Washington.
 They won against another mobile quarterback in Michael Vick.
 So the Falcons have some experience in facing mobile quarterbacks and the read option.
-I'm sure they used the bye week to prepare to see it again because they knew there was a good chance they'd be facing Wilson or Griffin.
+I'm sure they used the bye week to prepare to see it again because they knew they'd be facing Wilson or Griffin.
 Outside linebacker Sean Weatherspoon is the key player against the read option.
 He's the leader of the defense and probably the best player on the unit.